Sharma-Hrishabh/Sharma-Hrishabh/README.md

 ### Hi there 👋
  - 😄 I'm Hrishabh (he/him), a Junior Undergrad Student in Computer Engg. at NIT Surat.
  - :thought_balloon: I'm really into software and web development, with the increasing interest in the world of DLTs nowadays.
- - 🔭 I’m currently working as a Student developer at OpenSCAD under Google Summer of Code program.
+ - 🔭 I’m have completed the Google Summer of Code 2020 at OpenSCAD (BRLCAD). <br>Report -https://summerofcode.withgoogle.com/projects/#6337400843796480

 ![Hrishabh's github stats](https://github-readme-stats.vercel.app/api?username=Sharma-Hrishabh&show_icons=true&hide_border=true)